-Ever since the Royal Wedding of Meghan Markle and Prince Harry, Meghan, Duchess of Sussex has become a household name across the United States and Europe.
+Ever since the Royal Wedding of Meghan Markle and Prince Harry, Meghan, Duchess of Sussex, has become a household name across the United States and Europe.
 Women were trying to figure out what it was that caught the prince’s eyes.
 Meghan is a beautiful woman and has a unique look that draws attention, but she looks different than how she appeared earlier in her career.
-Much of the change in her face is her maturation and the loss of the “baby fat” when compared to past photos.
+Much of the change in her face is her maturation and the loss of the “baby fat” compared to past photos.

 However, her nose does look distinctly different and isn’t likely to result from the natural aging process.
 Although she has never admitted to undergoing plastic surgery, it is safe to assume that her nose has changed.
 This makes many women consult with plastic surgeons to see if they can make their noses look like Meghan’s.

 Celebrity Nose is Not the Final Result

 It is essential to understand that when considering plastic surgery, we do not take a nose “off the shelf.”

-The final result seen in a particular patient is almost certainly a result of the pre-existing anatomy and the skill of the surgeon.
+The final result seen in a particular patient is almost certainly a result of the pre-existing anatomy and surgeon’s skill.
 Indeed, you cannot routinely request a celebrity nose and have that as the expected final result.

 Since Meghan’s nose has generated much attention, it is worth analyzing the results to educate patients who want to have a rhinoplasty procedure.

 The Anatomy of Meghan Markle’s Nose